aiden2480/kanjithing/README.md

 5. Select the folder containing the extension in the popup modal

 ## :recycle: Update
+Google chrome will automatically update the extension as I publish new updates if you install from the chrome store.
-I haven't yet bothered to make the extension automatically update, so the easiest way to keep the extension up to date is to `git clone` this repository rather than download the zip file and you can just run `git pull origin master` yourself.
+If installing from this repository, `git clone` this repository and then run `git pull origin master` yourself.
 You'll need to go back into the [chrome extension settings](chrome://extensions) and press the refresh icon next to the extension to reload.

 ## :file_cabinet: API